E-Xor/xonix97/readme.md

 1. Flood Fill algorithm
 1. Bresenham's Line algorithm
 1. Generate binaries from Ruby
-1. Make Mac/OS X app from Ruby binary
+1. How to make Mac/OS X app from Ruby binary

 Despite visual simplicity this game provides an opportunity to learn and experiment with a couple of pretty cool algorithms.

 ## The real story

 I actually attempted to do it when I was 18-20 yo and I thought it's way too hard and my solution is terrible.
-Looking back I was actually pretty good despite making some not very efficient decisions.
+Looking back, I was actually pretty good despite making some not very efficient decisions.

-This time I decided to spend more time on reverse-engineering the game instead of just coming up with my own solutions first.
-I knew that source code of an older Xonix32 version is available, had to dig a little on the Internet.
+This time I decided to spend more time on reverse-engineering the game instead of working on my own solution first.
+I knew that the source code of Xonix32 is available, had to dig a little on the Internet.
 Also had to find and install Windows98 and Visual C++ 6.0 in a virtual machine.

-Ability to play around with the code helped a lot to understand the approach as well as reproduce the game more closely.
+Ability to play around with the code helped a lot to understand the original approach as well as reproduce the game more closely.

 ## What's up with the folder structure?

-Ruby code goes into binary and binary goes into Mac/OS X App.
-Currently using rubyc for binary creating and Platypus for the app.
+Ruby code is put into a binary and the binary is put into Mac/OS X App.
+Rubyc generates binaries and Platypus creates Mac OS app.
 That folder structure makes it easier to manipulate all these transformations.

 ## Gosu